 Feel like Indiana Jones at Muyil Ruins

-Not done with exploring archaeological ruins in Tulum yet?
+Not done with exploring the archaeological ruins in Tulum yet?
 Here’s one more to add to your list – Muyil Ruins.
-This ruin site, located on the mainland of the Sian Kaan Biosphere Reserve, is known as the earliest and longest inhabited ancient Mayan ruins in the Yucatan Peninsula.
+This ruin site, located in Sian Kaan, is known as the earliest and longest-inhabited ancient Mayan ruins in the Yucatan Peninsula.

-➤ Check out the Sian Ka’an and Muyil Archaeological Site Tour to explore the Muyil ruins with a professional guide, but also go on a nature trail where you’ll get to spot the wildlife, take a boat ride down an ancient trading canal and learn about the Maya civilization while enjoying a picnic lunch. ➥ BOOK IT HERE
+▶️ Check out the Sian Ka’an and Muyil Archaeological Site Tour to explore the Muyil ruins with a professional guide.
+You’ll walk along a nature trail, spot local wildlife, and take a boat ride down an ancient trading canal.
+Delve into the Maya civilization’s rich history while enjoying a picnic lunch. ➥ BOOK IT HERE

 Go Scuba Diving in Tulum Cenotes and the Ocean

-➤ Check out this Cenote Certified Dive to experience the magical underwater world of Tulum.
-You will enjoy two dives in different cenotes with a small group, so you’ll benefit from your guide’s personalized attention.
-You have to be a certified diver to join the tour, which includes transportation, equipment and snacks. ➥ BOOK IT HERE
+▶️ Check out this 2-Tank Cenote Certified Dive in Tulum to experience the magical underwater world.
+Enjoy two dives in different cenotes with a small group.
+You have to be a certified diver to join the tour, which includes transportation, equipment, and lunch. ➥ BOOK IT HERE

 Go Shopping in Tulum

-There is also an abundance of local gift shops and handicrafts shop where you can find a wide range of souvenir items, but for this I recommend you to head to Tulum pueblo.
+There is also an abundance of local gift shops and handicraft shops.
+There you’ll find a wide range of souvenir items, although I recommend also heading to Tulum Pueblo for more options.

 Enjoy the Chill Tulum Nightlife